 - Tests to see how well your lungs and gastrointestinal (GI) tract are working

 Your doctor will prescribe medicines and other treatments to control your symptoms and prevent complications.

 Medicines used to treat scleroderma include:

 - Drugs that suppress the immune system such as methotrexate and Cytoxan

 - Medicines for heartburn or swallowing problems

-- Blood pressure medications (particularly ACE inhibitors) for high blood pressure or kidney problems
+- Blood pressure medications (such as ACE inhibitors) for high blood pressure or kidney problems

 - Light therapy to relieve skin thickening